Sean Mamola | June 6, 2026

 Nob Hill's reputation as one of San Francisco's most prestigious neighborhoods is well earned.
 Its history, architecture, and elevated location combine to create an address that continues to attract discerning buyers from around the world.
-Global Luxury Specialist Sean Mamola has represented buyers throughout the neighborhood, and the overview below explains what sustains its enduring appeal.
+As a Global Luxury Specialist, I have represented buyers throughout the neighborhood, and the overview below explains what sustains its enduring appeal.

 Nob Hill's prestige begins with its history.
 The neighborhood was home to San Francisco's railroad barons and early wealthy families, and that legacy still shapes its refined character.
 Landmark hotels such as The Fairmont, the Mark Hopkins InterContinental, and The Huntington preserve the area's elegant atmosphere, while Grace Cathedral and the cable cars give the streets a timeless quality.